-Each student must submit a completed Application for Graduation to Registration Coordinator Cathy Beecroft (molendca@buffalostate.edu) no later than one semester before their anticipated graduation date.
+Each student must submit a completed Application for Graduation to Registration Coordinator no later than one semester before their anticipated graduation date.
 Each student must then apply for graduation by the appropriate semester deadline or the application for graduation will be processed for the following semester's graduation.

-The official degree to be awarded upon conferral will be a 'Master of Science in Multidisciplinary Studies with a Programmatic Theme in International Education.'
+The official degree to be awarded upon conferral will be a 'Master of Science in Multidisciplinary Studies'.